 To complete Lens Flare Data Driven, HDRP (and URP) 15.0 introduces a new Screen Space Lens Flare post-process override.
 This effect allows you to use what is on screen to create multiple types of flares based on the Bloom texture.
 This is especially useful for view-dependent bright spots (specular reflection, overexposed areas) which doesn't have a defined position in world space.

 HDRP supports cubemap reflections that take surface smoothness into account.
 HDRP cubemap reflection optionaly support a fake distance based roughness.
 This helps you produce realistic reflections in your Scene in real time.
 For more information, see the introduction to Reflection Probes

 Planar reflection probe

 HDRP supports Planar reflection probes that take surface smoothness into account.
-This allows you to to create effects that mimic a shiny mirror or a wet floor.
-HDRP includes accurate filtering for planar reflection that is close to being physically-based.
+This allows you to create effects that mimic a shiny mirror or a wet floor.
+HDRP includes accurate filtering for planar reflection that's close to being physically based.

 For more information, see Planar Reflection Probe.

 HDRP provides a screen-space solution for reflection and refraction.
 It uses the depth and color buffer of the screen to help simulate the path that light travels to the Camera and uses this to calculate accurate reflection and refraction.
 You can use this feature for transparent materials too, such as windows or water.
 For more information, see the screen-space reflection and screen-space refraction documentation.

 HDRP provides a screen-space pass to compute the accumulated thickness for objects (opaque or transparent) in a given LayerMask.
 HDRP computes the optical path and overlap count, which can be useful for Subsurface Scattering or Refraction.
 The overlap count can be used for non-closed or flat geometry like vegetation.
 This thickness can be sampled in a ShaderGraph via the HD Sampler Buffer node using the LayerMask as an input.